al-mahmud28/opinion-holder-detection/README.md

 binary classification, namely INSIDE, and OUTSIDE.
 In the dataset, 1 indicates INSIDE and 0 indicates OUTSIDE class.

 The second step of opinion holder detection is handled as sequence labeling task through BIO tagging.
 In the dataset, we utilized 3 tags: B-OH, I-OH, and O.
+We prepared the column format dataset similar to the most named entity recognition (NER) datasets.
+The first column is the token itself and the second column is BIO-annotated tags.
+Each empty line separates each instance/review.

-Both the datasets contain a total of 1,453 instances.]
+Both the datasets contain a total of 1,453 instances/review.

 If you use thsese datasets, please refer the follwoing paper:
 @article{Al-Mahmud2023OHD,